top of page

 The Overarching Themes: Analyzing Pluto in Aquarius

-Pluto radicalizes Aquarius, an already pretty radical zodiac sign.
-Aquarius, who deals with large groups of people, ideals, rebellion, revolution, progress, and power structures that go from the bottom up – rather than from the top down – or promote a multitude of influences on power structures, becomes subject of the Plutonian process of: concentrating, radicalizing, and violently expelling energy.
+To summarize, we'll start with the biggest and most obvious point: Pluto radicalizes Aquarius, an already pretty radical zodiac sign.
+Aquarius, which deals with large groups of people, ideals, rebellion, revolution, progress, and power structures that go from the bottom up – rather than from the top down – or promote a multitude of influences on power structures, becomes subject of the Plutonian process of: concentrating, radicalizing, and violently expelling energy.

-This leads to the birth of Empires (f.e.
-Ottoman Empire and Majapahit Kingdom in the 13th century, the U.S.A. in the 18th century), but also to the massive re-distribution of power in all 4 timeframes.
+One expression of this is the birth of empires (f.e.
+Ottoman Empire and Majapahit Kingdom in the 13th century, the U.S.A. in the 18th century).
+Another is the massive re-distribution of power in all 4 timeframes.
 In the 11th century, the schism sets up 2 poles of power in a Christian-ruled Europe between Constantinople and Rome and separates the East from the West (at least, in Europe etc.).
 In the 13-14th century, the Crusader Kingdoms fall, ending the Christian stronghold in the entire area (for good), the Mongol Empire is restructured and eventually falls while the Ottoman Empire and Majapahit Kingdom are born.
 The Council of Venice closes its doors for new members, only families that have already been admitted can be included and Islam spreads.
 In the 16th century, the stronghold of the pope and the Catholic church is shaken by both science and the new protestant religion: new alliances form and the entire face of Europe is changed.
-And in the 18th century, a new world power was born (U.S.A.) while Great Britain loses colony after colony and the Kingdom of Prussia starts to rise.
-The French Revolution led to restructuring the entirety of Europe to avoid revolts in one’s own country (that wasn’t always successful.
-Fun fact for the history nerds?
-The revolutions of 1848 coincide with a close Pluto conjunction to Aquarius’s ruler, Uranus in Aries – which means similar themes to this transit, only more radical since the sign of physical warfare, Aries, is included here.)
+And in the 18th century, a new world power was born (U.S.A.) while Great Britain loses colony after colony and the Kingdom of Prussia starts to rise (which would continue bringing interesting developments during the last two passes of Neptune in Aries before 2025-2039).
+The French Revolution led to restructuring the entirety of Europe to avoid revolts in one’s own country (that wasn’t always successful.)

-Fights for liberation turn extreme and all happen from “bottom up.”
+Another expression of Pluto in Aquarius is also in the how - or, how the changes take place.
+Fights for liberation (quintessential "what" of Pluto in Aquarius) turn extreme and all happen from “bottom up” (quintessntial "how" of Pluto in Aquarius).
 The means of fighting for one’s ideals turn bloody and fanatic and are usually more violent than necessary (and disconnect from the core of the actual ideal, see: Terreur, or the religious wars over two branches of an overarching religion that centers around compassion, forgiveness, and peace).
-However, the same goes for suppressing rebellions, as can be seen in the establishments of the Inquisition or the end of the French Revolution, as well as colonialism.
-Violence also tends to spread out (Aquarius) beyond the boundaries of the actual conflict: the American Revolutionary Wars, though not too extreme in themselves, morph seamlessly into the genocide on the Native American population.
+However, the same goes for suppressing rebellions, as can be seen in the establishments of the Holy Inquisition or the end of the French Revolution, as well as colonialism.
+Violence also tends to spread out (Aquarius) beyond the boundaries of the actual conflict: the American Revolutionary Wars, though not too extreme in themselves, morph seamlessly into the genocide on the Native American population and spark the much more bloody and extremist revolution in Fance.

 There is a more extreme focus on what makes people different, which is a key aspect of Aquarius.
-Where co-existence was possible under one banner before and compromise happened, the church split and one head of faith excommunicated the other (Catholicism and Eastern Orthodoxy in 1054).
-People with different belief systems are persecuted (Jews, Protestants/Catholics, people against the revolutions, etc.).
-Colonialism spread in the fifteen hundreds and indigenous people were suppressed, which coincides with belief systems that rationalize atrocities.
-People of different religious beliefs were executed and murdered, and structures that support those beliefs were destroyed even at the cost of a country’s social security and healthcare.
+Where co-existence was possible under one banner before and compromise happened, it can't continue anymore.
+As an example, the church split and one head of faith excommunicated the other (Catholicism and Eastern Orthodoxy in 1054).
+People with different belief systems are consistently persecuted under this energy (Jews, Protestants/Catholics, people against the revolutions, etc.).
+Colonialism spread in the fifteen hundreds and indigenous people were suppressed, which coincided with belief systems that rationalize atrocities.
+People of different religious beliefs were executed and murdered, and structures that support those beliefs were destroyed even at the cost of a country’s social security and healthcare (f.e.
+England, 16th century).
 In the 18th century, nationalism and patriotism were born and spread in ways that ultimately resulted in World War I in the 20th century.
 The “us vs. them” mentality also resulted in the genocide of Native Americans, the systematic murder of the nobility in France, and the executions of other rebels in the Terreur that unfortunately didn’t rebel quite the ways Robespierre & Co wanted.
 This also coincides with the theme of helping specific groups rise to power through/while violently suppressing others

 Another main theme bridging the 4 passages of Pluto through Aquarius is social change.
 Separating the believers of one faith into “normal people” and “clergy that are supposed to be purer than the rest,” as happened in the 11th century, has widespread implications for life overall.
 In the 16th century, science changed people’s worldviews in massive ways that were hard to deal with.
 The first divorce in a Christian nation shook women in all of Europe, as did the execution of a queen (women’s rights suffered after that).
 Protestantism and the fact that “God’s word” was readable by all changed Europe at large and the role of the church and the pope, as well as the role of the country’s rulers.
 Since Europe was the center of power at the time, it had huge implications for the entire world.
 Plus, colonialism changed the countries involved, as did the violence done on indigenous revolutionaries.
 In the 18th century, the ideals of the revolutions obviously led to much social change in and after that specific time period.

 Other pretty prevalent changes are in the distribution of knowledge.
 In all four eras, knowledge suddenly became more accessible to the general population.
 The first movable type was invented in the Song Dynasty in China in the 11th century pass, bringing tools to print multiple different documents with the same metal pieces.
-The age of universities in the 13th century, the separation of sciences from the Catholic doctrines, ability to read the Bible, and beginning of the Italian Renaissance in the 16th century, and the age of public libraries and opening up educational paths for people based on merit, rather than family and titles in the 18th century.
+The age of universities in the 13th century, the separation of sciences from the Catholic doctrines, ability to read the Bible as fully translated Bibles were finally finished, and beginning of the Italian Renaissance in the 16th century, and the age of public libraries and opening up educational paths for people based on merit, rather than family and titles in the 18th century.

 Which leads me to democracy or democratic ways of government.
 Aquarius deals with large groups of people coming together in such a way that the individual genius of the singular people affects the whole, and vice versa.
 In our nowadays world, this looks like elections and democracy – but there are other structures in politics that can speak to the same effect.
 F.e., the Mongol Empire having one nominal leading khanate with three separate largely self-reliant khanates; or having a council (Council of the Venice Republic), or a king who was elected (Germany).
 With Pluto in this sign, these structures are introduced to a pre-existing political system, transformed, or destroyed.
 Sometimes all of the above: it depends on how power is used by those structures and how effective they are.
 Because Pluto tends to dig up the skeletons in the closet, secrets, and the misuse of power, whatever is not working will be obvious pretty quickly.